 H.B.
-5446 Author: Troxclair Amends/Enacts: §52.072 Election Code Status: Pending in House Ways and Means Committee
+5446 ★ Author: Troxclair Amends/Enacts: §52.072 Election Code Status: Passed by House Ways and Means Committee; pending in full House

 The ballots in an election to impose or increase a tax would have to state, "THIS IS A TAX INCREASE."